WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/media.md

 The `alt` attribute is required when using the `<img>` element, even if it is an empty string (`alt=""`).
 If you don't use the `alt` attribute, screen readers might read the filename instead.

+As per the [HTML specification](https://html.spec.whatwg.org/dev/images.html#general-guidelines), "the most general rule to consider when writing alternative text is the following: the intent is that replacing every image with the text of its alt attribute not change the meaning of the page."
+So if the alternative text is redundant with surrounding text or it's not useful to visually impaired readers, use the empty tag.

 #### Caption

 Captions are brief, concise summaries of an image or a figure.